holoviz/lumen/docs/getting_started/build_dashboard.md

 :::
 ::::

+## 9. Add a title and theme
-Using `config`, we can also give a more descriptive title and change the theme to dark.
+Final step - let's give our dashboard a more descriptive title and change the theme to dark.

 ::::{tab-set}
 :::{tab-item} YAML